-Causes of oral thrush
+About oral thrush

 Symptoms of oral thrush

+Yes.
 You should take your child to the GP if:

 - you see white patches on the inside of your child’s mouth

-- your child suffers from thrush infections that keep coming back, even though you’re using treatment recommended by a health professional.
+- your child suffers from thrush infections that keep coming back, even though you’re using treatment recommended by a health professional

 Oral thrush treatment

-Your doctor will probably prescribe antifungal drops or oral gel, which you use after each feed or meal for 10 days.
+But if your baby is having difficulty feeding or is irritable, your GP will probably prescribe antifungal drops or oral gel, which you use after each feed or meal for 10 days.

 Sometimes oral thrush goes along with thrush in the nappy area, which will need treatment at the same time.